SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-03-Publish-Wishlist/README.md

     ![build cds](images/Exercise1_6_build_cds1.jpg)

     If you now expand the folder `db/src` you will see the compiler output has been placed into a new `gen` folder.
 This is the HANA-specific definition of your data model.

-    Note that right-clicking at the project level and selecting _Build -> Build CDS_ will cause the CDS compiler to compile every CDS file in every module.
+    **Note:** that right-clicking at the project level and selecting _Build -> Build CDS_ will cause the CDS compiler to compile every CDS file in every module.
 However, to compile one module individually, right-click on the module name and then select _Build -> Build CDS_.

 1. Make sure the build is successful.
 You can see the compiler output in the console log by choosing _View -> Console_ if the console is not already visible.

     You should see output similar to that shown below.
 The important part is the `CDS return code: 0`.

     ```
     16:51:07 (DIBuild) [INFO] Injecting source code into builder...
     [INFO] Source code injection finished